makgyver/rectorch/docsrc/config-format.rst

 The example above is a valid configuration for the `Movielens 100k dataset <https://grouplens.org/datasets/movielens/100k/>`_ where ratings less than 3.5 stars are discarded as well as users with less than 4 ratings.
 The heldout set has size 100 users (100 for validation set and 100 for the test set).
-The portion of ratings kept in the testinng part of each users is 20%.
+The portion of ratings kept in the testing part of each users is 20%.
 Top-N is the task so the remaining positive ratings are set equal to 1.

 Model configuration file